 Victims of California balcony fall win partial settlement

-The victims of a balcony collapse in Berkeley, California, that killed six college students have reached a settlement with some of the companies they sued in 2015.
-The settlements are confidential, said lawyers for the families of the students who died and seven others who were injured.
+File - In this June 16, 2015 file photo, workers remove part of a balcony that collapsed at the Library Gardens apartment complex in Berkeley, Calif.
+The victims of a balcony collapse in that killed six college students have reached a settlement with some of the companies they sued in 2015.

 Comments